-Every day in the United States, over 115 people die from opioid overdose.
+Every day in the United States, over 115 people die from an opioid overdose.
 In fact, opioids were blamed for the sharp increase in accidental deaths in 2016.
 We are facing an opioid crisis, and many people can’t help but wonder what led us here.
 The path, surprisingly, is an easy one.

 How Opioid Addictions Form